May retail sales show growth, according to Department of Commerce and NRF

 Commerce reported that May retail sales at $421.1 billion were up 0.6 percent over April and up 4.7 percent compared to May 2012.
 Total sales for the March through May period were up 3.7 percent annually.

 The NRF reported that May retail sales, which exclude autos, gas stations, and restaurants, rose 0.6 percent on a seasonally-adjusted basis from April and were up 4.3 percent on an unadjusted basis annually.
 NRF officials said that improving consumer confidence and spending helped spur the sequential and annual gains.

 “Stronger employment data and increasing home and equity prices lifted confidence and spending this spring,” NRF Chief Economist Jack Kleinhenz said in a statement.
 “The economy is improving, albeit slowly, but we still have a long way to go.
 Stagnant salaries continue to constrain further economic acceleration.
 While sequester and tax increases dampened sales growth in the first quarter, it appears that the economy absorbed most of the blow.”

-As previously reported, with retail sales growth modest at best, there still remains a mixed bag of signals and headwinds on the economic front, including a slightly declining unemployment rate, improving consumer confidence data, as well as encouraging automotive sales and housing data.
+As LM has reported, with retail sales growth modest at best, there still remains a mixed bag of signals and headwinds on the economic front, including a slightly declining unemployment rate, improving consumer confidence data, as well as encouraging automotive sales and housing data.

 These things continue to occur, though, against the backdrop of sluggish GDP growth and general uncertainty regarding the economy.